 IM (1998 – aged 12 years and 5 months); GM (2002 – aged 15 years 11 months).

 Vugar Gashimov (Vüqar Həşimov) was born in Baku and learned the game from his father, a retired Army colonel and a candidate master, at the age of 6.
-He was one of several highly talented young grandmasters from Azerbaijan who came to prominence in world chess in recent years.
-Ill health, including epilepsy, brain tumors and high blood pressure, dogged him from 2000 onwards, forcing him out of competitive chess after Tata 2012,which was held at the beginning of that year.
+He was one of several highly talented young grandmasters from Azerbaijan who have risen to prominence in world chess in recent years.
+Ill health, including epilepsy, brain tumors and high blood pressure, dogged him from 2000 onwards, forcing him out of competitive chess after Tata 2012, which was held at the beginning of that year.
 He passed away on 10 January 2014, aged 27.

 <National>: FIDE reported that Gashimov won the Azerbaijan national championships of 1995, 1996 and 1998, (1) but these are likely to have been youth championships given his age at the time of these events.
 In 2001, he was =2nd behind Mamedyarov.